-Substantive Knowledge Local - Autumn World - Spring Similarities and Differences - Summer Location and Place Local - use their conceptual understanding and enquiry skills to: • Use a localised map to locate Devon. • Take/use photos of key places in Devon and plot on a simple map World - use their conceptual understanding and enquiry skills to: • Name and locate the world's seven continents (Africa, Antarctica, Asia, Europe, North America, Oceania, South America).
+Substantive Knowledge Local - Autumn World - Spring Similarities and Differences - Summer Location and Place Local - use their conceptual understanding and enquiry skills to: • Use a localised map to locate Devon. • Take/use photos of key places in Devon and plot on a simple map World - use their conceptual understanding and enquiry skills to: Name and locate the world's seven continents (Africa, Antarctica, Asia, Europe, North America, Oceania, South America).
 Name and locate the world's five oceans (Arctic, Atlantic, Indian, Pacific, Southern).
-Similarities and differences between a small area of Devon (e.g. a city or a National Park) and a small area of Australia (e.g. a city or a natural landmark) use their conceptual understanding and enquiry skills to: Locate both areas.
-Use sources to ask and answer geographical questions about both places.
-Study pictures of the localities in the past and present and ask, 'How has it changed?'
-UK - use their conceptual understanding and enquiry skills to: Explain the role of London as a capital city and form opinions on how this affects population size.
-Physical and Human Features and Processes Begin to make simple geographic connections that link to humans and their impact e.g. recycling and impact of waste on humans/settlements.
-Understand that people's choices have different impacts on their locality.
-Describe key physical features of the continents of the world.
-Identify the position and significance of the Equator and the North and South Poles in relation to the location of hot and cold areas of the world.
-Understand that rivers start on high ground and move in one direction, using basic vocabulary to refer to the features of a river.
-Understand that trade happens globally as well as locally and give suggestions of what might be traded.
+Similarities and differences between a small area of Devon and a small area of a contrasting non-European country - use their conceptual understanding and enquiry skills to: • Locate both areas. • Use sources to ask and answer geographical questions about both places.
+UK - use their conceptual understanding and enquiry skills to: Physical and Human Features and Processes Begin to make simple geographic connections that link to humans and their impact e.g. recycling and impact of waste on humans/settlements. • Understand that people's choices have different impacts on their locality.
+Describe key physical features of the continents of the world. • Identify the position and significance of the Equator and the North and South Poles in relation to the location of hot and cold areas of the world.
+In relation to the similarities and differences between small areas of both North Devon and Thar Desert: • Understand similarities and differences of the environment in relation to different places. • Compare land use in both areas.
 Key Vocabulary Compass, compass points, environment, repopulation ecycle, vegetation, source, banks, channel, h arbour, route, natural, capital city,